 The increased flexibility and portability of a tablet means there are also more opportunities for data to be stolen, lost, or inadvertently exposed.
 If sensitive data (such as student records, employee records, personally identifiable information, etc.) is stored on the tablet, an appropriate level of security must be applied.
 Furthermore, users must adhere to any relevant policies regarding the storage and use of sensitive information.
 Users should also be aware of and adhere to policies, grant rules, laws, and other compliance issues related to the use and transportation of data contained within tablets (e.g. a federally funded grant may not allow the transportation of grant funded research data to certain foreign countries).
 Users should note that policies are frequently updated and added that pertain to data security and personally identifiable information.
 Users are responsible for complying with all applicable policies, rules, and laws.If any sensitive data is stored or accessed on a tablet, the following additional steps must be taken:

 Tablets are considered complementary to the laptop or desktop system already supplied by the University.
 Tablets are not currently part of the central IT serviced hardware refresh cycle.

 Upon separation from the University, the tablet user should immediately turn in their tablet equipment to their supervisor or appropriate designee.
 The department inventory should be updated to indicate return of the equipment and availability for use by another employee.
-If any sensitive data needs to be purged, the User Support Help Desk is available to assist in removing data.
+If any sensitive data needs to be purged, the IT Service Desk is available to assist in removing data.
 Policy approved January 17, 2013.